Learning the Value of Value Learning: Value Refinement in Two-Player Zero-Sum Games

-We are interested in the equilibrium outcomes of the game which simplifies analysis of agents' credences by restricting them to those further satisfying common knowledge.
-Given this, our agents credences $\mu_{A^1}$ that encode their shared beliefs regarding one other agent's strategies and the outcomes of the refinement of the focal act $A^1$.
+We restrict attention to equilibrium outcomes, which requires agents' credences to satisfy common knowledge.
+Agents' credences $\mu_{A^1}$ encode their shared beliefs regarding the other agent's strategies and the outcomes of the refinement of the focal act $A^1$.

 Given RRP, each refined act has the same \textit{ex ante} expected value as the original act.
-This is reflected in the fact that perturbations to agents' payoffs have mean zero $\E_{\mu_{A^1}}[\epsilon^i_{jk}]=0$.
-We will augment refinement uncertainty with the assumption that the agent's believe that it is possible that their refinement payoffs are not perfectly anti-correlated.
-That is, there is positive probability of deviating the zero-sum structure of the game, though deviation may result in either positive or negative sum outcomes.\footnote{If players have beliefs guaranteeing that refinement preserves zero-sum structure, our results do not hold.
-This is appropriate for artificial zero-sum games like chess or poker, but in markets, diplomacy, or evolutionary processes, rigid zero-sum structures are atypical.} Thus, while $G_0$ is zero-sum, a realized $G_1$ is non-zero-sum with positive probability; zero-sum holds only in expectation.
+This is reflected in the fact that perturbations to agents' payoffs have mean zero: $\E_{\mu_{A^1}}[\epsilon^i_{jk}]=0$.
+We augment refinement uncertainty with the assumption that agents believe it is possible that their refinement payoffs are not perfectly anti-correlated---that is, there is positive probability of deviating from zero-sum structure, though deviations may produce either positive-sum or negative-sum outcomes.\footnote{If players have beliefs guaranteeing that refinement preserves zero-sum structure, our results do not hold.
+This is appropriate for artificial zero-sum games like chess or poker, but in markets, diplomacy, or evolutionary processes, rigid zero-sum structures are atypical.} While $G_0$ is zero-sum, a realized $G_1$ is non-zero-sum with positive probability; zero-sum holds only in expectation.